bryceshirley/iris-gpubench/README.md

 # TO ADD:
+- Edit The way "Carbon Forcast (gCO2/kWh)" is computed so that the program checks the Forcast every 30 mins (or less) and computes an average at the end.
+(Another way to do this would be to multiply the energy consumed each 30 mins (or time interval) by the Forecast for that time and then add them together for a more accurate result.
+This way we could also give live power updates)
 - Make it work for Benchmarks that utilize more than one GPU
 - using shell check from bash script (similar to pylint) on bash script
 - add a requirements.txt file for setup